gsopas/cyperidone-pharmacovigilance-mock/README.md

 **Georgios Sopasis**
-BSc (Hons) Materials Science, University of Crete Doctoral Research in Neuropharmacology and Pharmaceutical Chemistry, University of Adelaide Six peer-reviewed publications (two as first author) in CNS pharmacology and pharmaceutical chemistry
+BSc (Hons) Materials Science, University of Crete

+Doctoral Research in Chemistry and Pharmaceutical Chemistry, University of Adelaide

+Six peer-reviewed publications (two as first author) in chemistry and pharmaceutical chemistry

 ## Disclaimer